andrewdavidmackenzie/flow/docs/developing/building.md

 or `yum` package managers (PRs to Makefile are welcome for other linux package managers).

 ### Build and test
-To build and test (includign running the examples and checking their output is correct) as well as building the book and ensuring all links are value, use:
+To build and test (including running the examples and checking their output is correct) as well as building the book and ensuring all links are value, use:

 `make`